sedzinfo/workingfunctions/docs/reference/compute_standard_error.md

-# Compute standard error
+# Compute the standard error of the mean

-Compute standard error
+Compute the standard error of the mean

 ## Usage